weifanjiang/Nullness_Lite/README.md

 #### Test all files in Checker Framework:
 The process will possibly take long time on local machine, expecially on VM with insufficient memory allocated.
 (4G is suggested in this case.)

-Besides, if Some jtreg tests may fail for timeout, those tests do not indicate bugs in Checker Framework or Nullness_Lite.
+Besides, if Some jtreg tests fail for timeout, those tests do not indicate bugs in Checker Framework or Nullness_Lite.
 ```
 cd $JSR308/checker-framework
 ./gradlew allTests